openedx/docs.openedx.org/source/educators/concepts/accessibility/best_practices_course_content_dev.rst

   headings, and bookmarks?

 Natively accessible formats like those mentioned above might not always be available options.
-Other popular document formats included in edX courses include PDF, Microsoft Word, Excel, or PowerPoint.
+Other popular document formats included in online courses include PDF, Microsoft Word, Excel, or PowerPoint.
 Many of the same accessibility techniques and principles that apply to authoring web content apply to these document formats as well.